The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Niacinamide or Azelaic Acid Serum

-Rich Moisturiser
+Rich Moisturizer

 Keep your routine minimal to avoid overloading sensitive skin.
 Always patch test new products and consult your doctor or dermatologist if you’re unsure.